boldbi/bold-bi-docs/docs/getting-started/embedding-in-your-application.md

 </tbody>
 </table>

-> **NOTE:**  Filter value should be enclosed with square and curly brackets as mentioned above.
+> **NOTE:**  The filter value should be enclosed with square brackets and curly braces as mentioned above.

 ## How to get Embed Secret key from Bold BI application

-You can get your Embed Secret key from administrator setting section.
-Refer this [link](/site-administration/embed-settings/) for more details.
+You can obtain your Embed Secret key from the administrator's settings section.
+Please refer to this [link](/site-administration/embed-settings/) for further information.

 ## How to get common Embed Secret key from UMS

-If you are using multi-tenant Bold BI server sites and looking for embedding the Dashboard in your application, then we recommend using the common embed secret instead of the separate embed secret for each site.
-Refer to this [link](/site-administration/embed-settings/#get-common-embed-secret-code-from-ums) to get the common embed secret.
+If you are using multi-tenant Bold BI server sites and are looking to embed the Dashboard in your application, we recommend using the common embed secret instead of a separate embed secret for each site.
+You can refer to this [link](/site-administration/embed-settings/#get-common-embed-secret-code-from-ums) to obtain the common embed secret.

 ## How to use Server URL for embedding the Bold BI in different scenarios

-Get the Server URL of the respective Bold BI tenant from the following UMS sites management page.
+To obtain the Server URL of the corresponding Bold BI tenant, refer to the UMS sites management page.

->**Note:** Site Management page is accessible only for the OnPremise or Enterprise deployment.
+>**Note:** The Site Management page is only accessible for OnPremise or Enterprise deployment.

-To open UMS page, open the OnPremise dashboard listing page, select the user profile in the side menu, then click the `Manage sites (Admin access)` option as follows.
+To open the UMS page, open the OnPremise dashboard listing page.
+From there, select the user profile in the side menu and click on the `Manage sites (Admin access)` option.

 ![GotoUMSPage](/static/assets/javascript/images/goto_ums_page.png)

 ![GetServerURL](/static/assets/javascript/images/get-server-url.png)

-Refer to the following table for using the server URL in different scenarios to embed the Bold BI.
+Please refer to the table below for instructions on how to use the server URL in various scenarios to embed Bold BI.

 ServerUrl - Combination of the `rootURL` and `siteIdentifier`.